kindelia-archive/Kindelia/README.md

   (...)
 }

-// The map of CatCoin balances, initially empty bond CatCoin.balances() : Map {
+// The map of CatCoin balances bond CatCoin.balances() : Map {

+  // Initially, it is empty
   Map.empty

-} @CatCoin
+} @CatCoin // who can rebind it

 // The CatCoin bond
 CatCoin(command: CatCoin.Command): #word {